General Regulations

 • a cougar kitten with spotted fur.

-12. transport big game hunters, except those requiring medical aid, or big game by helicopter over WMUs 400-446.
+12. Transport big game hunters, except those requiring medical aid, or big game by helicopter over WMUs 400-446.

-13. land or take off in a fixed-wing aircraft that is carrying big game, big game hunters or firearms of a calibre larger than .22 at or from any location in WMUs 400-446 except those locations where aircraft routinely land and take off.
+13. Land or take off in a fixed-wing aircraft that is carrying big game, big game hunters or firearms of a calibre larger than .22 at or from any location in WMUs 400-446 except those locations where aircraft routinely land and take off.

-14. hunt big game within 6 hours of having disembarked from an aircraft, except for a jet or turbo-propelled aircraft.
+14. Hunt big game within 6 hours of having disembarked from an aircraft, except for a jet or turbo-propelled aircraft.

-15. hunt big game on Sundays
+15. Hunt big game on Sundays

 • in WMUs 102-160,